 The best advice you can get regarding a CV is to keep it concise and relevant.
 Recruiters usually need around six seconds with your resume to decide if you are a great fit for the position or not.
 So, the lengthy documents that take up entire pages are just a myth of success.
 They will appreciate half a page with keywords that target your professional aspirations.
 Use every inch of that document to sell yourself.

-Moreover, if you apply for several workplaces at the same time, you do want to adapt the CV according to each position.
+Moreover, if you apply for several workplaces at the same time, you do want to adopt the CV according to each position.
 Stick with the details that are relevant for each of the opportunity to make sure the recruiters will learn everything they can about you during their allocated six seconds.

 4. Create Serendipity